tanvihang/ReactNative_ASP.NetCore_FYP2024_TimmyApp/ScrapyFYP/EcommerceStore/README.md

 ## Product
 ### BloomFilter
 Contains the implementation of Bloom Filter for efficient data filtering with using *python*.
+- It should be linked with the [BloomFilterMD](../BloomFilter/Bloomfilter.md) in previous

 ### Database
 Contains the implementation of connecting *TimmyDatabase* for accessing database using *python*.